FFmpeg/FFV1/ffv1.md

 #### Initial values for the context model

-At keyframes all range coder state variables are set to their initial state.
+At keyframes all Range coder state variables are set to their initial state.

 #### State transition table